Whether it’s Chinese, Japanese, Vietnamese or Thai, get your fill of noodles at these amazing restaurants.

 Noodle House, 20 Merrion Street, Leeds, West Yorkshire, LS1 6PQ.

 The hunt for the best ramen in Leeds will take you to the rooftop of Victoria Gate.
-Head to Ishho’s Kori bar on a Monday to sample the mother of all ramen dishes.
-The must-try dish is the tonkotsu ramen with a pork and chicken broth, which comes in at £10.
+Head to Issho’s Kori Bar on a weekday to sample the mother of all ramen dishes.
+The must-try dish is the Tonkatsu Ramen with a pork, chicken or beef broth, which comes in at £10.
 This tasty ramen is prepared fresh and cooked for hours before being topped with a runny boiled egg.
-Made with pork bones that have been boiled for two days, it certainly packs a punch.
+Made with bones that have been boiled for two days, it certainly packs a punch.

-The vegetarian option is the shiitake udon ramen with a vegetable broth, it’s equally delicious and also priced at £10.
-You can grab a cocktail or two from the extensive menu to wash it all down and admire the views over the city centre while you eat.
-Monday’s have never looked so good.
+The vegetarian option is the Shiitake Udon Ramen with a vegetable broth, it’s equally delicious and also priced at £10.
+Available between 12pm and 3pm, you can grab a cocktail or two from the extensive menu to wash it all down and admire the views over the city centre while you eat.

 Issho, 3rd Floor Rooftop, Victoria Gate, Leeds, West Yorkshire, LS2 7AU.